nystudio107/seomatic/README.md

 All of the variables are set by a combination of your SEO Site Meta settings, and the SEO Template Meta settings linked to the currently rendered template (if any).
 These are the primary SEOmatic variables that you will be manipulating in your templates.

+By the time the various SEOmatic variables are populated into your template, SEOmatic has applied all of the cascading meta from your Site Meta, Template Meta, and Entry Meta.
+The variables are all set, and will not be manipulated further by SEOmatic, only output.

+So you can change the variables as you see fit; but it also means that if you change your `seoImage`, for example, it will not change the `og:image`.
+This is so that you can manipulate them independently.

 These work like any other Twig variables; you can output them by doing:

     {{ seomaticMeta.seoTitle }}